ZiHawkEye/audio-search/README.md

 ### Frontend

-1. Start the frontend development server in a Docker container:
+1. Start the frontend server in a Docker container:
 ```bash
 run_frontend_container.sh
 ```